Foreign policy of the Russian Empire: War with Japan over Korea, 1904–05

 Britain remained strictly neutral, as allowed by its treaty with Japan.
 However, there was a brief war scare in October 1905 when the Russian battle fleet headed to fight Japan mistakenly engaged a number of British fishing vessels in the North Sea.
 The misunderstanding was quickly resolved.

 Not only was Russia humiliated by its defeat at the hands of an oriental power, but there was massive unrest at home, typified by the Revolution of 1905.
 The response in international affairs came with two treaties in 1907 with Japan and Great Britain.
 The arrangement with Japan allowed southern Manchuria to be reserved as the sphere of Japanese interest, and Korea was completely under Japanese control – it was formally annexed in 1910.
 In exchange, Russia gained control of northern Manchuria.
 The city of Harbin became a major railroad and administrative center.
 Russian settlers were moved in, trade was built up, and mining properties were developed.
 The treaty with Japan also gave Russia a free hand in Outer Mongolia, although it nominally remained under Chinese ownership.

+Treaty of Björkö, also known as the Treaty of Koivisto, was a secret mutual defense agreement between Germany and Russia in 1905, aimed at strengthening a Russo-German pact but it was designed to form a continental league including France strained ties against Great Britain and its Japanese allies, and it ultimately never came into effect.

 The Anglo-Russian Convention of 1907 ended the long-standing rivalry in central Asia, and then enabled the two countries to outflank the Germans, who were threatening to connect Berlin in Baghdad by new railroad that would probably align the Turkish Empire with Great Britain.
 It ended the dispute over Persia, with Britain promising to stay out of the northern half, while Russia recognized southern Persia as part of the British sphere of influence.
 Russia also promised to stay out of Tibet and Afghanistan.
 In exchange London extended loans and some political support.